wp-plugins/admin-bar-button/readme.txt

 == Upgrade Notice ==

-The latest version includes an admin munu (Settings -> Admin Bar Button) where you can customise your Admin Bar Button.
+The latest version includes an admin munu (Settings -> Admin Bar Button), allowing you to customise your Admin Bar Button.